gausec/KingRailPopGen/results/README.md

-This is a space for results
+This subdirectory serves as a dedicated area for storing a selection of our results.